Formaldehyde: Role in atmospheric chemistry

+Remote monitoring

+Spectrometers on earth-observation satellites allow monitoring of formaldehyde in the troposphere.
+Using ultraviolet–visible spectroscopy, instruments detect absorption features in sunlight reflected by the Earth and use differential optical absorption spectroscopy to calculate vertical column densities.
+Near-global maps of tropospheric HCHO with daily coverage and kilometer-scale spatial resolution come from the OMI instrument on Aura, the GOME-2 instrument on MetOp, and the newer TROPOMI sensor on Sentinel-5P.
+Regional maps with hourly coverage over North America are available from the TEMPO instrument on Intelsat 40e.

+The close coupling between isoprene and formaldehyde has been widely used in top-down approaches that derive regional and global isoprene emissions from satellite measurements of tropospheric formaldehyde columns.
+These studies provide important constraints on the magnitude and spatial pattern of biogenic isoprene emissions.

 Processes in the upper atmosphere contribute more than 80% of the total formaldehyde in the environment.
-Formaldehyde is an intermediate in the oxidation (or combustion) of methane, as well as of other carbon compounds, e.g. in forest fires, automobile exhaust, and tobacco smoke.
+Formaldehyde is an intermediate in the oxidation (or combustion) of methane and other carbon compounds from sources such as forest fires, automobile exhaust, and tobacco smoke.
 When produced in the atmosphere by the action of sunlight and oxygen on atmospheric methane and other hydrocarbons, it becomes part of smog.
 Formaldehyde has also been detected in outer space.

+Environmental exposure

 Formaldehyde and its adducts are ubiquitous in nature.
 Food may contain formaldehyde at levels 1–100 mg/kg.
 Formaldehyde, formed in the metabolism of the amino acids serine and threonine, is found in the bloodstream of humans and other primates at concentrations of approximately 50 micromolar.
-Experiments in which animals are exposed to an atmosphere containing isotopically labeled formaldehyde have demonstrated that even in deliberately exposed animals, the majority of formaldehyde-DNA adducts found in non-respiratory tissues are derived from endogenously produced formaldehyde.
+Even in animals that were deliberately exposed to formaldehyde, most formaldehyde-DNA adducts found in non-respiratory tissues derive from endogenously produced formaldehyde.

-Formaldehyde does not accumulate in the environment, because it is broken down within a few hours by sunlight or by bacteria present in soil or water.
+Formaldehyde does not accumulate in the environment.
+It is broken down within a few hours by sunlight or by bacteria in soil or water.
 Humans metabolize formaldehyde quickly, converting it to formic acid.
-It nonetheless presents significant health concerns, as a contaminant.
+It nonetheless presents significant health concerns as a contaminant.